This article discusses the top online reputation threats to be aware of in 2026 and beyond.

 The rise of false information, smear campaigns, and cybersecurity threats has leveled the playing field, making it crucial for businesses to implement proactive ORM strategies.
 Monitoring brand mentions, managing social media accounts, and addressing issues promptly are vital practices to protect your company’s reputation.

-Common Online Reputation Threats
+5 Common Online Reputation Threats

-1. Negative Reviews and Comments
+1. Negative Feedback and Comments

 - Respond Promptly and Professionally: Address concerns with empathy and offer solutions.